yafeng/SpliceVista/Readme.txt

 Step3: Download data from EVDB and GenBank - download.py
 The script in this step retrieves splice variants in EVDB by gene symbol and the translated sequences of these splice variants in GenBank.

-Command: Python download.py heavy your_email@xxx
+Command: Python download.py heavy your_email@xxx.xx
 (A valid email address is required to access the GenBank database through command line)
 Output: splicingvar.txt, subexon.txt, varseq.fa, gene_notfound.txt, var_notfound.txt.